 5. In order to receive credit, you must review the entire session.

 6. Click survey complete so that your log-in information will be recorded in the college’s BANNER system.

 Hold a current American Heart Association CPR for Healthcare Providers certification

 Comply with Mississippi law requiring a Criminal Background History Check with Fingerprinting through the Mississippi Department of Health.
-All students making application to a Health Science program at MGCCC are required to obtain a clear or acceptable Criminal Background Check from the MGCCC Campus Police Department at JD, JC, Perkinston, or GC Campus.
-The criminal background check policy (including testing dates and times) can be viewed at Health Sciences Division Criminal Background Check Policy.
+All students making application to a School of Nursing and Health Professions program at MGCCC are required to obtain a clear or acceptable Criminal Background Check from the MGCCC Campus Police Department at HC, JC, Perkinston, or GC Campus.
+The criminal background check policy (including testing dates and times) can be viewed at School of Nursing and Health Professions Criminal Background Check Policy.